Curtin-Open-Knowledge-Initiative/open-metadata-report/templates/report_template.md

 Here we write some background stuff, probably using the abstracts we have I guess, can also include some summary statistics and other useful things.

+In January 2022, OpenAlex was launched as a source of open bibliographic metadata.
+Intended both as a replacement of and improvement on Microsoft Academic, it provides structured data on publications, authors, institutions and publication venues.

+Many tools, projects and services relied on Microsoft Academic as source of largely open metadata, and might consider switching to OpenAlex.
+More broadly, the launch of OpenAlex has increased interest in the potential of open metadata to enable discovery, linking and integration of data on research processes and outputs.

+Unlike metadata from closed sources, open metadata can be combined and enriched to provide a rich open metadata landscape.
+Transparency and provenance allow identifying and addressing existing gaps and biases in coverage and quality.

+In this project, we assess and compare the value added by OpenAlex to Crossref metadata, and compare this to to Microsoft Academic before it closed.
+We look both at the coverage of publications and other research output (with and without DOIs) as well as the coverage of metadata for authors, institutions and publication venues and disciplines.

 This report was run using the following tables as source data:
 Crossref: {{ metadata.TABLES.crossref }}
 Crossref Member Data: {{ metadata.CROSSREF_MEMBER_DATA_TABLE }} with date {{ metadata.CROSSREF_MEMBER_DATE }}